UgRoss/mac-setup/README.md

 ## 📝 About The Project

----

-*Have you ever thought about automating your mac setup?* 🤔
+_Have you ever thought about automating your mac setup?_ 🤔

 The solution is here.
 This project allows you to automate most of the setup process for your fresh mac.